theDebonair/Tip.cc-Autocollect/README.md

 ```

 ### Attention
-- ###### Tip.cc-Autocollect was made for educational purposes only, the developers and contributors do not take any responsibility for your Discord account.
+###### Tip.cc-Autocollect was made for educational purposes only, the developers and contributors do not take any responsibility for your "Discord Account".

 ### PS
 - ###### This project is forked from [QuartzWarrior's Tip.cc-Autocollect Repo](https://github.com/QuartzWarrior/Tip.cc-Autocollect).
 All thanks to him.